easy-chef/easy-chef.github.io/index.md

 ![](images/landing.png)

-## Development History & Milestones
+## Development History and Milestones

-The development process for EasyChef utilized  [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.
-This development process consists of:
+The development process for EasyChef utilized the [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.

-* Development consists of a sequence of Milestones.
-* Each Milestone is specified as a set of tasks.
-* Each task is described using a GitHub Issue, and is assigned to a single developer to complete.
-* Tasks should typically consist of work that can be completed in 2-4 days.
-* The work for each task is accomplished with a git branch named "issue-XX", where XX is replaced by the issue number.
-* When a task is complete, its corresponding issue is closed and its corresponding git branch is merged into master.
-* The state (todo, in progress, complete) of each task for a milestone is managed using a GitHub Project Board.

 In order to record the development history, various Milestones will be documents which is presented below.